noocratius/webpage/notes.md

 # General notes

-Here, I'm going to wirte some general notes about my work.
+Here, I'm going to write some general notes about my work.